flatpak/flatpak.github.io/source/hello-world.html.haml.markdown

   # Hello World

   Developers can quickly get started using the tutorial below.
-More detailed information is available in the [developers page](developer.html').
+More detailed information is available in the [Flatpak developer documentation](http://flatpak.readthedocs.io/').

   ## 1. Install Flatpak